BroMarduk/ptmenu/README.md

 + Make header/footer types and their functionality into tokens that can be used in text.
 + Add images/icons to buttons
 + Move internal text to resources for use with gettext and improve globalization.
++ Add detection for broken libsdl1.2debian version and provide correction script in code
++ Allow for arrorw navigation and selection (only mouse and touch currently supported)